fsto/Kinect-Clothes/readme.md

-Clothes
+** Kinect Clothes

-Kinect applikation som  visar virtuella kläder på användaren.
-Se https://github.com/fsto/Kinect-Clothes/wiki
+Kinect application for Windows which lets the user try out clothes.